 Places- Text Search

 Users can search for location suggestions.
 This function will return a list of places that match the search criteria.
 Tier one costs $32 per 1,000 requests and tier two costs $25.60 per 1,000 requests with a minimum of 100,000 requests per month.

 As the name suggests, this function will try to autocomplete searches for the user.
 Tier one costs $2.83 per 1,000 requests and tier two costs $2.27 per 1,000 requests with a 100,000 request per month minimum.

 The Time Zone API provides the user with time zone accurate information like hours of operation.
 Tier one costs $5 per 1,000 requests and $4 per 1,000 requests with a 100,000 request minimum per month.

 Google Maps is a useful tool that people can use to find directions, hours off operation, traffic reports, and many other things.
 If you want to enable these capabilities on your business’s website, you will need to use APIs.
-Allow visitors to drop a pin on their favorite of your locations using APIs.
+Allow visitor to drop a pin on their of your locations using APIs.
 Now that you have learned how to set the Google Map API, how to create an API and the types of APIs offered through Google you can add a Google Map to your business’s website.

 - What is an API?

 - Why should I use Google Maps API?